Floozutter/flooidsim/taylor-series/README.md

 # taylor-series
-Visualize finite Taylor series to see how well they approximate their function!
+visualize finite Taylor series to see how well they approximate their function!